Eloise1988/THEGRAPH/README.md

 ### Connecting the model through Google Sheet
-Once you confirmed that the query is functionning in Postman, you can transform the code into a Javascript Fetch request (for Google Sheet) using the Code button underneath the Save button.
+Once you confirmed that the query is functioning in Postman, you can transform the code into a Javascript Fetch request (for Google Sheet) using the Code button underneath the Save button.

 <img width="977" alt="javascript_postman" src="https://user-images.githubusercontent.com/53000607/133802683-9462b554-06f8-4d52-9533-35491102f006.png">